validatedpatterns/patterns-operator/console/README.md

 # Patterns Operator - OpenShift Console Dynamic Plugin

 At the moment this requires OpenShift 4.11.
-(For an example of a plugin that works with OpenShift 4.10, see the `release-4.10` branch of [openshift/console-plugin-template].
+It may be possible to get this working on OpenShift 4.10, if needed.
+For an example plugin that works with OpenShift 4.10, see the `release-4.10` branch of [openshift/console-plugin-template].

 [OpenShift Console Dynamic plugins] allow you to extend the